kmolima/mqtt_benchmark/README.md

 ## Results
 The results can be found in the resutls folder.
 Replication of the results can be obtained by running the data_analysis Jupiter Notebook in the data analysis folder. **Note that the full/absolute path to the logs in this replication package needs to be set there manually.**
+The Jupyter Notebook incrementally builds up the results depicted in Table IV and Figures 4-9 of the paper, starting by parsing the logs in this repository and building the necessary numpy array data structures.
+Firstly the global results are generated, followed by the in depth analysis of the results filtering the dataset by MQTT payload sizes (small - provider 2, gateway 1, medium and large - provider 1, gateways 2 and 1 respectively).

+The generated plots are also saved into the results folder and an spreadsheet converted to PDF named ```MQTT_Benchmark_results_overview_per_gateway.pdf```  is also provided with the extraction of values used in the results section.

 ## Replication of Prometheus data
 Data stored in prometheus from the experiments can be visualized in the GUI at localhost:9090 after mounting the different experiment records folder as a read and write volume when running Prometheus docker container.
 As an example for AUT1, 29 bytes topic overhead (AUT 3).